-During the first 60 to 180 days following the date of these notes, the Company has the right to prepay the principal and accrued but unpaid interest due under the above notes issued to Geneva Roth, together with any other amounts that the Company may owe the holder under the terms of the note, at a premium ranging from 110% to 129% as defined in the note agreement.
-After this initial 180-day period, the Company does not have a right to prepay such notes.
+During the first 60 to 180 days following the date of these notes, the Company has the right to prepay the principal and accrued but unpaid interest due under the above note, together with any other amounts that the Company may owe the holder under the terms of the note, at a premium ranging from 110% to 129% as defined in the note agreement.
+After this initial 180-day period, the Company does not have a right to prepay such note.

-The conversion price for the above Geneva Roth notes shall be equal to a 35% discount of the market price which means the average of the lowest three trading prices of the Common Stock for the ten trading days immediately prior to the delivery of a Notice of Conversion.
-Notwithstanding the foregoing, Geneva Roth shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Geneva Roth and its affiliates, exceeds 9.99% of the outstanding shares of the Company's common stock.
-These notes are treated as stock settled debt under ASC 480 and accordingly the Company recorded a total of \$90,192 put premium.
+The conversion price for the above note shall be equal to a 35% discount of the market price which means the average of the lowest three trading prices of the Common Stock for the ten trading days immediately prior to the delivery of a Notice of Conversion.
+Notwithstanding the foregoing, 1800 Diagonal shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by 1800 Diagonal and its affiliates, exceeds 9.99% of the outstanding shares of the Company's common stock.
+The Company treats this convertible note as stock settled debt under ASC 480.

-The above Geneva Roth notes contain certain events of default, upon which principal and accrued interest will become immediately due and payable.
+The above note contains certain events of default, upon which principal and accrued interest will become immediately due and payable.
 In addition, upon an event of default, interest on the outstanding principal shall accrue at a default interest rate of 22% per annum, or if such rate is usurious or not permitted by current law, then at the highest rate of interest permitted by law.
 Further, certain events of default may trigger penalty and liquidated damage provisions.